Campus Safety

 Fire Prevention

 No knives of any kind, with the exception of knives specifically designated for preparing meals, are allowed on campus.
-This exception applies only for students off the full meal plan, who also live in one of the residential buildings with a kitchen (HCA, 710 College Ave, and the Ira DeA Reid House).
+This exception applies only to students off the full meal plan, who also live in one of the residential buildings with a kitchen (HCA, 710 College Ave, and the Ira DeA Reid House).

 In accordance with Pennsylvania’s College and University Security Information Act 73 of 1988, and with federal Crime Awareness and Campus Security Act of 1990, Haverford College provides information relating to crime statistics and security measures to prospective students, matriculated students, employees, or anyone who is interested.
 The Annual Security Report can be found at: https://www.haverford.edu/campus-safety/safety-information